Software-Improvement-Group/sigridci/docs/organization-integration/usermanagement-example-saml-okta.md

-Configuring Sigrid Single Sign-on with OKTA
+Configuring Sigrid Single Sign-On with Okta via SAML
 ===============================================

-This page describes an example of the technical setup for Sigrid customers using OKTA as their Identity Management Provider.
+This page provides a SAML integration example for Sigrid customers using Okta as their Identity Management Provider.

 ## Creating an Application for Sigrid SSO
-As OKTA administrator, add a SAML app that will be used by Sigrid.
+As an Okta administrator, create a new app integration using the SAML sign-in method.

 And for your users we advise to create a [Bookmark app](https://support.okta.com/help/s/article/create-a-bookmark-app?language=en_US) on the Okta homepage.

 ### General SAML Settings
 - Single sign-on URL : https://auth.sigrid-says.com/saml2/idpresponse
 - Audience URI : urn:amazon:cognito:sp:eu-central-1_hwh9zdyCY
+- Login initiated by App Only

 ### Attribute statements